bendqh1/drupal/drupal/views/handbook.md

 Filtering the block of the view by `/taxonomy/term/*` wildcard helped.

-## How to add a prefix to terms of a given vocabulary
+## How to add a prefix to all taxonomy terms of a given vocabulary

 * https://drupal.stackexchange.com/questions/318215/how-to-add-a-prefix-to-all-taxonomy-terms-of-a-given-vocabulary